openvinotoolkit/training_extensions/pytorch_toolkit/person_reidentification/README.md

 > **NOTE**: \*.xml and \*.bin files should be saved in the same directory.

-## Convert a PyTorch Model to the OpenVINO&trade; Format
+## Convert a PyTorch Model to the OpenVINO™ Format

 Follow the steps below: